uimaxbai/vscode-rosemary/README.md

 This extension uses the Semantic Versioning System, which goes like this: MAJOR.MINOR.HOTFIX

+### 1.0.3

+- Fix a server communication error.
+- Bundle is now a smaller size for performance.

 ### 1.0.2

 - Fix comments being # to //.